SubhamRakshit97/OCR_project/README.md

   - Instructions to run locally provided in the next section.

 - **Cloud Deployment**:
-  - Deployed on a free cloud platform that supports Python (e.g., Heroku, PythonAnywhere).
+  - Deployed on a free cloud platform that supports Python (e.g., Render).
   - Access the deployed application via the public URL.

 ---